MakeSchool-Tutorials/Sushi-Neko-SpriteBuilder-Swift/P2-Creating-Cat-Sushi/content.md

 Set the root nodes *content size* to `(105, 60)` and its *anchor point* to `(0.5, 0)`.
 These properties will make it easy for us to build a stack of sushi from code.

-Drag in `roll.png` from the your resources as a child of the root.
+Drag in `roll.png` from the your assets as a child of the root.
 Also drag in two `chopstick.png` from the resources as a child of *roll*.
 Name one `right` and the other `left`

 Your timeline should look like this: